-NCI are engaged in several strategies aimed at improving the position of women in the College overall, which will have an impact on the GPG.
-As noted above NCI remain committed to the model and work of ELI, therefore, as this programme is measure within an academic institution, the GPG will be unlikely to ever reach zero for the institution as a whole.
+NCI is engaged in several strategies aimed at improving the position of women in the College overall, which will have an impact on the GPG.
+As noted above, NCI remain committed to the model and work of ELI therefore, as this programme is measured within the academic institution, the GPG will be unlikely to ever reach zero for the institution as a whole.